 - WC 15%

 That’s quite a bit of information on how the CPA Exam is scored and it’s not exactly super straight forward.
 In the end, try to keep in mind that the much sought after score of at least 75 is not a percentage of how many you got right.
 It’s based on the value of each question.
 So if you walk into the exam fully prepared for each section, you want the questions to continually rise in difficulty.
 This means you are correctly answering questions and are demonstrating higher capabilities.
 The MCQs are half of your score, so don’t spend more than half of your time on them.
 This is a common mistake and can leave you rushed for the TBSs and WCs at the end of the exam.
 And since there are far fewer of those, it’s vital to have enough time to answer them all completely and to the best of your ability.
-So when you’re studying all those hours to learn everything you need to know for the CPA Exam, remember that how you take the test is just as important for passing.
+So when you’re studying with your CPA test prep materials all those hours to learn everything you need to know for the CPA Exam, remember that how you take the test is just as important for passing.

 Lead Content Writer